Chapter 5:

 [who fathered] Joseph the husband of Mary, of whom Jesus was born, who is called Christ.

-Furthermore, Jesus was about thirty years old when he commenced his work; he was viewed as the son of Joseph, [who was son] of Heli, [son] of Matthat, [son] of Levi, . . . [son] of Mattatha, [son] of Nathan, [son] of [king] David . . .
+When Jesus began his work, he was about 30 years old; he was viewed as the son of Joseph, who was son of Heli, son of Matthat, son of Levi, . . . son of Mattatha, son of Nathan, son of [king] David . . .

 Note: actually Joseph was son-in-law of Heli, who was Mary's father.
 Luke is here giving her lineage through the non-kingly line from David.
 For brevity we edited out 35 names.
 Luke continues the line back from David, through Abraham all the way to Adam, "son of God".